eetuna/CRM_ML/docs/archive/TASK_1_7_STATUS.md

 - Some entries describe **debug-only instrumentation** (e.g., `CRM_DEBUG_BVP_SCALE`, clamp flags).
 These are not intended as production fixes and should be treated as transient until validated.

 ## Detailed Execution Log (What Was Done, What Failed, What Worked)
+This section is a historical chronology (Jan 2025) from the stabilization effort prior to the final damping/defaults fix and legacy-array removal.

 ### Build/Validation Runs (during verification)
 - `cmake --build build` (multiple runs): **Succeeded**, but long compile times (~60–150s) and repeated `#pragma once in main file` warnings from `src/CoilDynamics_Defs.cpp` and `src/numerical/minpack_DYN_Defs.cpp`.